Ketheroth/Uncrafter/README.md

 ---

-Uncrafter is a Minecraft Forge mod adding a block capable of uncrafting items.
+Uncrafter is a Minecraft Forge mod adding blocks capable of uncrafting items.

 Version : 1.18